vipulnaik/diet-exercise-health/events/2024/2024-06-08-paper-cut-from-yogurt-cover.md

 for an outside trip (my plan had been to bandage it right before heading out, but the brief re-bleeding made me bandage it a bit sooner).

+## Success with waterproof bandage

+In the evening, on the way to Trader Joe's, I stopped by Walgreens to stock up on bandages.
+While looking through the bandages, I noticed waterproof bandages so I decided to buy those (along with strong bandages).
+After returning home, I switched from my existing bandage to a waterproof bandage.
+I then proceeded to keep the bandage on while I cooked, washed my hands, and washed dishes.
+Overall, it didn't get too loose with water, except during a period where I was exposing it to water continuoudly.
+But even in that case,, it dried out within a few minutes.